LinddM/Covid-Dashboard/README.md

 ## About the Project

-The project consists of a data pipeline that processes the 3 csv files, inserts them into a database, and then based on the processed data, builds a dashboard that allows you to analyze the statistics of each of the files.
+The project consists of a data pipeline that processes 3 csv files, inserts them into a database, and then based on the processed data builds a dashboard that allows you to analyze the statistics of each of the files.

 ### Built With